You may have heard that entering into a dental partnership is like entering into a marriage….

 4. Capital Contributions and Share of Profits and Losses & Distributions for a Dental Partnership

-In the early stages of negotiating a partnership agreement, the partners should agree on how much capital each will invest to start the partnership.
+In the early stages of negotiating a partnership, partners should agree on how much capital each will invest and their ownership percentages.
+While ownership often correlates with capital contribution, it’s not mandatory.

-The partners must agree on when they will be required to contribute additional capital.
-By default, profits and losses are split between dentists based on their ownership percentages.
+Partners must also decide when to contribute additional capital.
+By default, profits and losses are divided based on ownership percentages.

 5. How to Split Expenses in a Dental Partnership: